Spaceman0Spiff/cpsc599extension/README.md

 Notes
 *****
-It appears that google is rolling out some kind of interface update which is shuffling their layout around, right after our presentation.
-Unforchunatly since our application requires being appended into a specific div in the interface, there is no guarentee that our layout will work as featured in our demo.
-I don't know what the new layout looks like, but mark said it had changed on his home computer, but not his laptop.
+It appears that Google is rolling out some kind of interface update which is shuffling their layout around, right after our presentation.
+The extension should work with the new layout, but some elements may be misaligned.

-Installation instructions
+Installation Instructions
 *************************

 0) Ensure that battery life is high/ your computer is plugged in.